gohls/tk-website/README.md

 - [ ] Take a second look at type TPoem
 - [ ] minor tweaks to theme
 - [ ] create functionality for additional poem bookets
-  - [ ] updates to theme by poem booket
+  - [ ] use custom theme for different poem bookets

 ### Tests